 During any dental office procedure, there are numerous substances that are emitted into the air in the form of fumes and dust.
 Acrylates and methacrylates, in particular, can prove problematic.
-Roughly defined as the compound that results when water releases after the root acid (acrylic or methacrylic acid) and alcohol mix, (meth)acrylates have been synthetically reproduced to be used in paints, adhesives, printing inks, and other materials including dental bonding agents.
+Roughly defined as the compound that results when water released after the root acid (acrylic or methacrylic acid) and alcohol mix, (meth)acrylates, also known as polymethyl methacrylate, or dental PMMA, have been synthetically reproduced to be used in paints, adhesives, printing inks, and other materials including dental bonding agents.

 Two of the most common volatile (meth)acrylates found in dentistry are 2-hydroxyethyl methacrylate and methyl methacrylate.
-1 Exposure to these compounds can occur with a procedure as simple as filling a cavity.
+Exposure to dental PMMA can occur with a procedure as simple as filling a cavity.

 The result?
-(Meth)acrylates can trigger health complications when ingested, inhaled, or if contact is made with eyes or skin.
-2 Short-term exposures can produce ear, nose and throat, and skin irritation.
+Dental PMMAs can trigger health complications when ingested, inhaled, or if contact is made with eyes or skin.
+Short-term exposures can produce ear, nose, throat, and skin irritation.
 Long-term exposure can elicit skin rash.
 Furthermore, there are additional studies that support findings of resultant occupational asthma.
-In fact, Canada’s OSHA equivalent, CCOHS, went so far as to formally warn their nation’s workers of the risks involved with working with acrylates – most significantly, developing asthma.
-3
+In fact, Canada’s OSHA equivalent, CCOHS, went so far as to formally warn their nation’s workers of the risks involved with working with dental PMMAs – most significantly, developing asthma.

-Despite international findings available linking (meth)acrylates to occupational asthma, OSHA presently has no standards protecting those who work in the dental industry.
-4
+Despite international findings linking dental PMMAss to occupational asthma, OSHA presently has no standards protecting those who work in the dental industry.

 Our U.S. dental community should be forewarned.
-Ill-effects from (meth)acrylates are not just a North American problem; the World Health Organization (WHO) has acknowledged the issue and has recommended air impurity containment and ventilation as a means to control exposure.
+Ill-effects from dental PMMAs are not just a North American problem; the World Health Organization (WHO) has acknowledged the issue and recommended air impurity containment and ventilation to control exposure.

 The World Health Organization’s Perspective On Dental PMMAs